-Has this disease always plagued the human race, narrowing arteries and causing blood clots and sudden cardiac death?
-Or is our modern lifestyle with its high cholesterol levels and expanding waistlines to blame?
+Has this disease always plagued the human race or is our modern lifestyle to blame?
 A look back at the history of heart disease may surprise you.

 Even Egyptian Pharaohs Had It

-At the 2009 American Heart Association meeting in Florida, researchers presented study results showing that Egyptian mummies, some 3,500 years old, had evidence of heart disease—specifically atherosclerosis, which narrows the arteries.
-Pharaoh Merenptah, who died in the year 1203 BC, was plagued by atherosclerosis.
-Nine of 16 other mummies studied also had evidence of the disease.
+At the 2009 American Heart Association meeting in Florida, researchers presented study results showing that Egyptian mummies, some 3,500 years old, had evidence of heart disease — specifically atherosclerosis, which narrows the arteries.
+Pharaoh Merenptah, who died in the year 1203 BCE, was plagued by atherosclerosis.
+Nine of the 16 other mummies studied also had evidence of the disease.

 How could this be possible?
 Researchers theorized that diet could be involved.
 High-status Egyptians ate a lot of fatty meats from cattle, ducks, and geese, and used a lot of salt for food preservation.
 Beyond that, the study brought up some interesting questions and has prompted scientists to continue their work to fully understand the condition.
 “The findings suggest,” said co-principal investigator on the study and clinical professor Dr. Gregory Thomas, “that we may have to look beyond modern risk factors to fully understand the disease.”

 To say exactly when civilization first became aware of coronary artery disease, also known as artery narrowing, is difficult.
 However, it’s known that Leonardo da Vinci (1452–1519) investigated coronary arteries.

 William Harvey (1578–1657) — physician to King Charles I — is credited with discovering that the blood moves from the right ventricle of the heart through the lung and into the aorta, then the peripheral vessels, and back into the lung.